Navy, Army and Air Force Institutes: In popular culture

-In addition to being the name of the Institute, NAAFI is also used in British service talk as a noun for a type of break, i.e. a "NAAFI break", which is a short break or tea break; or an insult to the character of another soldier, e.g. "He's NAAFI!"
-(No Aim, Ambition and F**k-all Interest).
+In addition to being the name of the institute, NAAFI is also used in British service talk as a noun for a type of break, such as a "NAAFI break", which is a short break or tea break; or an insult to the character of another soldier, for example, "He's NAAFI!"
+(No Aim, Ambition and Fuck-all Interest).
 NAAFI has been humorously said to mean "Never 'Ave Any Fags In", referring to frequent shortages of cigarettes.
 A "NAAFI sandwich" consists of two pieces of bread spread with margarine placed together; that is, it is a "sandwich" with no filling.